Inklingo

 NounB1General

-Use 'ansiedad' for the general mental state of worry, nervousness, or unease, especially when it's a recurring condition like social anxiety or general anxiety disorder.
+Use 'ansiedad' for a general mental state of worry, nervousness, or unease, especially when it's a persistent condition or relates to specific situations like social interactions.

 A small child sitting on the floor, hugging their knees tightly, with a worried or distressed expression.
 A small, dark gray cloud hovers directly above the child's head.